gillioz/MorpionSolitaireBlog/README.md

-# Your blog
+# Morpion Solitaire Blog

-This is the repository for your blog!
-Click *_config.yml* above to get started and fill in the details.
-Then click *index.md* and edit it to start creating your home page.
+This is the repository for a blog about Deep Learning Morpion Solitaire.
+See the other repo for the source code: [gillioz/MorpionSolitaire](https://github.com/gillioz/MorpionSolitaire).